LucasFishbein/Microsoft_Movie_Analysis/README.md

 # Next Steps

-### The next steps to further investigate the task at hand is to address the limitions of this study in the following ways
+### The next steps to further investigate the task at hand is to address the limitations of this study in the following ways
 **Data sources and database Size:**
-- Find a much larger database to use as the dataset for this analysis as 1859 movies may not be large enough to get reproducable results
+- Find a much larger database to use as the dataset for this analysis as 1859 movies may not be large enough to get reproducible results
-- Be sure to fully understand how a database was formed and what the inclusion criterea for the database is
+- Be sure to fully understand how a database was formed and what the inclusion criteria for the database is

 **Form a more complete picture of a movie's investment for ROI calculation:**
-- Find a database that includes other investment costs associated with a movie success such as the advertising budget and intellectual property liscensing fees
+- Find a database that includes other investment costs associated with a movie success such as the advertising budget and intellectual property licensing fees

 **For a more complete picture of a movie's gross income for ROI calculation:**
-- Find a database that includes other income sources beyond just the box office worldwide gross associated with a movie's income such as merchandise sales, intellectual property liscensing fees, and post movie thearter sales
+- Find a database that includes other income sources beyond just the box office worldwide gross associated with a movie's income such as merchandise sales, intellectual property licensing fees, and post movie theater sales

 ## For More Information